orva/osm-xml/README.md

 form.
 There is API to resolve individual references to their corresponding elements, but whole document cannot be made connected.

-Tags for the lement are stored as array of `Tag { key: String, val: String }`.
+Tags for the element are stored as array of `Tag { key: String, val: String }`.

 ## usage